mpaperno/LGKeys-TouchPortal-Plugin/README.md

 ### Optional integration setup (Windows only):
 This optional step provides closer integration with Logitech Gaming Software to allow the following features:
-* Quicker/more accurate profile switching.
+* Quicker/more accurate and efficient game profile switch detection.
 * Detection of current memory slot (M#) on keyboards and G13 keypad.
 * Sending G key/mouse button press events to _Touch Portal_.